 ANTH 222.
 Bioarchaeology Seminar.
 Provides an intensive, detailed discussion of method and theory in the skeletal biology of past human populations.
 Topics discussed include: demography, dietary analysis, mortuary dimensions, health and disease, biological distance and DNA analysis.
 Focuses on the interaction of biology and behavior, particularly the influence of culture and the environment on the skeletal and dental tissues.
 Prerequisite: Graduate status in anthropology.
-3 units.
+Units: 3.0.

 ANTH 223.
 Areal Archaeology.
 Provides an intensive examination of archaeological problems within a selected regional or topical area.
 Through general readings and case studies, students will critically assess how current perspectives regarding relevant issues have evolved and determine how contemporary viewpoints might be improved or expanded.
 Note: May be repeated for credit provided topic and instructor are not repeated.
-3 units.
+Units: 3.0.

 ANTH 226.
 Advanced Techniques of Archaeological Analysis.
 Examines more refined approaches to archaeological analysis, focusing on how various classes of data are collected, classified, and interpreted to resolve directed research problems.
 Emphasis is on such topics as sampling procedures and statistical assessment of data rather than descriptive analysis and interpretation.
 Lecture one hour; laboratory six hours.
 Prerequisite: ANTH 126 or instructor permission.
-3 units.
+Units: 3.0.
 ANTH 276.
 Museum Anthropology.
 Surveys the practical, theoretical, and historical dimensions of museum anthropology and material culture studies, with particular emphasis on the U.S. and California.
 Situates contemporary issues related to the collection, exhibition, and repatriation of ethnographic and archaeological materials within the sociopolitical context of the globally based indigenous rights movement.
 Note: Recommended for graduate students who plan to intern in the Anthropology Museum.
 Prerequisite: Graduate status in Anthropology or instructor permission.
-3 units.
+Units: 3.0.

 ANTH 278.
 Internship.
 Practical graduate level experience in an approved professional environment.
 Student intern will work directly with professionals in public and private agencies where opportunities exist for anthropological work.
-Supervision and evaluation are provided by a faculty internship director and the onsite supervisor.
+Supervision and evaluation are provided by a faculty internship director and the on-site supervisor.
 Placements require from 15-20 hours per week.
-Graded Credit/No Credit.
-3-4 units.
+Graded: Credit / No Credit.
+Units: 3.0-4.0.

 ANTH 292A.
 Laboratory Work in Archaeology.
 Laboratory preservation, cataloging and initial analysis of materials recovered through archaeological fieldwork.
 Graduate students are expected to help supervise undergraduate students and complete a self-directed project under the supervision of the instructor.
 Note: Participant must have already completed ANTH 192A or its equivalent.
 May be repeated once for credit.
 Prerequisite: ANTH 192A.
 Corequisite: ANTH 295A.
-1 unit.
+Units: 1.0.

 ANTH 295A.
 Fieldwork in Archaeology.
 Students will assist the instructor in supervising undergraduate students or complete an assigned project in addition to the required fieldwork.
 Prerequisite: ANTH 195A or equivalent.
 Corequisite: ANTH 292A.
-2 units.
+Units: 2.0.

 ANTH 295B.
 Fieldwork in Ethnology.
 Supervised graduate level fieldwork in ethnology and ethnography.
-2-3 units.
+Units: 2.0-3.0.

 ANTH 295C.
 Fieldwork in Physical Anthropology.
 Supervised graduate level fieldwork in physical anthropology.
 May include laboratory research.
-2-3 units.
+Units: 2.0-3.0.

 ANTH 296.
 Experimental Offerings in Anthropology.
 Topics will vary and will be determined by the special interests of the faculty member conducting the seminar, and the needs and interests of graduate students.
 Permission of the instructor may not be required depending upon the topic and the judgment of the instructor.
-2-3 units.
+Units: 2.0-3.0.

 ANTH 299.
 Special Problems.
 Individual projects or directed reading.
 Note: Open only to students who appear competent to carry on individual work at the graduate level.
 Prerequisite: Approval of faculty member under whom individual work is to be conducted and the Department chair.
-Graded Credit/No Credit.
-1-3 units.
+Graded: Credit / No Credit.
+Units: 1.0-3.0.